RickStrahl/Commander-MarkdownMonster-Addin/readme.md

 * **Window.FolderBrowser**
 lets you access the open folder browser or open a new folder in the folder browser.

+Methods are executed as code snippets so you don't need to return a value.
+However, if you need to exit early from a snippet use `return null` or `return someValue`.

 > #### Early Exit via `return`
 > If you need to exit the script early using `return` make sure that return some value as the wrapper method signature requires.
 The code returns `return false` although the return value of the script is irrelevant and ignored.
 But some value has to be returned.